seannyD/DnD_Cymraeg/DND_SRD_CYM/Rhywogaethau/Dwfnun.md

 Dwfnuns share certain racial traits as a result of their infernal descent.

-***Cynydd Sgôr Medraeth***.
+***Cynydd Sgôr Gallu***.
 Your Intelligence score increases by 1, and your Charisma score increases by 2.

 ***Oed***.
 Dwfnuns mature at the same rate as humans but live a few years longer.